-GAIN IN MEAN AND EDGE USER THROUGHPUT OF DIFFERENT NETWORK CONFIGURATION W.R.T.
-PERFORMANCE OF A CONVENTIONAL TRI-SECTOR SITE NETWORK BASED ON THE SAME CROSS- AND CO-POLARIZED ANTENNA CONFIGURATION AND APPLYING SU- AND MU-MIMO causing difficulty in getting deployment permission from regulatory authority and higher siting and zoning costs.
+Despite the higher expected gain in HOS up to now it is seldom observed in the field.
+The reason for that is the feasibility for the implementation.
+Antennas with narrower beamwidth needed of 6 hard-sectorized network is double as large as a panel of a conventional tri-sectorized network.
+The big antenna panels lead to stronger wind loading, higher torque and montage issues.
+Further the lower public acceptance causes difficulties in getting deployment permission from regulatory authority and higher siting and zoning costs.
 There are a lot of efforts from antenna manufacturer side (like Kathrein and Comscope) to facilitate 6 sector site deployment.
 As an example the intergration of 2 separate beams functionality in a single panel (housing), the so-called dual or twin beams antennas.
 The advantages here are the slightly more compact physical size of the panel and an easier montage, calibration, synchronization as well as maintenance procedures.
 Compared to hard-sectorized configuration the soft-sectorization exhibits smaller physical size (also due to the required smaller interantenna elements).
 There are several advantages deploying soft-sectorization.
 A soft-sectorized network operates either with 2 or single virtual antenna elements.
-The limited feedbacks issues are less concerned.
-Also less control signals and more simple scheduler are needed.
+This deceases the CQI feedback load in the uplink and simplifies downlink scheduler and control signals.